Development of a human gut-on-chip to assess the effect of shear stress on intestinal functions

 If connection to a perfusion system is not possible for more than 2 hours following cell seeding, keep the device in the incubator and renew the culture medium using a rocker as long as needed.

-Microfluidic gut-on-chip Set Up
+Microfluidic intestine-on-chip Set Up

 Before setting the flow up: